awsdocs/amazon-connect-admin-guide/doc_source/add-chat-to-website.md

 ### Security key<a name="chat-widget-security-key"></a>

 Use this 44\-character security key to generate JSON web tokens from your web server\.
 You can also update, or rotate, keys if you need to change them\.
-When you do this, Amazon Connect provides you with a new key and maintains the old key until you have a chance to replace it\.
-After you have the new key deployed, you can come back to Amazon Connect and delete the old key\.
+When you do this, Amazon Connect provides you with a new key and maintains the previous key until you have a chance to replace it\.
+After you have the new key deployed, you can come back to Amazon Connect and delete the previous key\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/chatwidget-security-key.png)

 When your customers interact with the start chat icon on your website, the chat widget requests your web server for a JWT\.
 When this JWT is provided, the widget will then include it as part of the end customer’s chat request to Amazon Connect\.
 Amazon Connect then uses the secret key to decrypt the token\.
 If successful, this confirms that the JWT was issued by your web server and Amazon Connect routes the chat request to your contact center agents\.

-#### JSON web token specifics<a name="jwt"></a>
+#### JSON Web Token specifics<a name="jwt"></a>
 + Algorithm: **HS256**
 + Claims:
   + **sub**: *widgetId*